codedbycurtis/Instasharp/README.md

 The scraper works regardless of authentication, therefore, a username or password is **not required.**

+> This API is used in another project: [Instaview](https://www.github.com/codedbycurtis/Instaview) — the only Instagram profile viewer you need.

 ## Features
 Instasharp can:
 - Search for profiles matching a specified username